This stunning church pays tribute to the victims of the Armenian genocide

 The Texas church is a world away from its Armenian homeland, but also an example of the way that Armenians were forced to find new homes and establish new communities during and after the genocide.
 Many Armenians fled and relocated in the early 1900s as the Ottoman Empire engaged in systematic campaign to eliminate them, spreading into clusters around the world, from Beirut to Paris to Boston to Fresno, California, to greater Dallas.
 While this diaspora survives, more than half of the original Armenian population fell victim to the genocide.

-This trauma is represented on one side of Saint Sarkis’s façade in an intricate artwork 3D printed on porcelain.
+This trauma is represented on one side of Saint Sarkis’s façade in an intricate artwork digitally printed on porcelain.
 Resembling a floral-draped Armenian cross from a distance, the 1,500-square-foot artwork is made up of 1.5 million circular emblems, each about a centimeter in diameter, representing those killed during the genocide.
 Using a computer script, each of the emblems was designed to be distinct.
 “You have a very vivid impression of the scale of the genocide and the number of unique individuals that perished,” he says.

 The church had its first Sunday service on April 24, the annual date used to memorialize the Armenian Genocide.